superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 1 Tooling with Visual Studio Code/Lab01/readme.md

 ![azurecliinstalled](../../../../images/azurecliinstalled.png)

-Next, in the VSCode Terminal (Powershell or pwsh), enter the following commands:
+Select PowerShell or pwsh in the VSCode Terminal.

 ![pwshterminal](../../../../images/pwshterminal.png)

+In the VSCode Terminal (Powershell or pwsh), enter the following commands:

 ```bash
 az --version